Pengxiang-Huang/CSC4001_Project/README.md

 #### Try running frontend code.
 The develop environment is: Vue2, so simply you should have  `Vue.js` `npm` `nodejs` in your local computer

+since we have put our code on server, you can just run the frontend in your local environment, all api will be connected to our server.

 + git clone our code

 + `cd Code/frontend`